-DWA has requested its maximum 2014 Table A State Water Project water allocation (formerly known as "entitlement") of 55,750 AF pursuant to its State Water Project Contract, which was increased from 38,100 AF in 2004 to 50,000 AF in 2005 and to 55,750 in 2010, for the purpose of groundwater replenishment.
-CVWD plans to do the same with its maximum 2014 Table A water allocation, which was increased in quantity from 23,100 AF in 2003 to 33,000 AF in 2004, to 121,100 AF in 2005, and to 138,350 AF in 2010.
+DWA has requested its maximum 2015 Table A State Water Project water allocation of 55,750 acre feet (AF) pursuant to its State Water Project Contract, which was increased from 38,100 AF in 2004 to 50,000 AF in 2005 and to 55,750 in 2010, for the purpose of groundwater replenishment.
+CVWD plans to do the same with its maximum 2015 Table A water allocation, which was increased in quantity from 23,100 AF in 2003 to 33,000 AF in 2004, to 121,100 AF in 2005, and to 138,350 AF in 2010.

 By virtue of the 2003 Exchange Agreement, The Metropolitan Water District of Southern California (MWD) assigned 11,900 AF of its annual Table A allocation to DWA and 88,100 AF of its annual Table A allocation to CVWD; however, MWD retained the option to call-back or recall the assigned annual Table A water allocations, in accordance with specific conditions, in any year.
 In implementing the 2003 Exchange Agreement, MWD advised CVWD and DWA that it would probably recall the 100,000 AF assigned to the two Coachella Valley agencies from 2005 through 2009.
 In fact, it did recall 100,000 AF in 2005, but it has not recalled any water since then.
-According to communications with MWD staff, it is unlikely that MWD will recall any water in 2014.
+According to communications with MWD staff, it is unlikely that MWD will recall any water in 2015.

-According to current (as of January 31, 2014) projections for 2014, California Department of Water Resources (CDWR) will not deliver any Table A water allocation requests, resulting in deliveries of 0 AF of Table A water to the Coachella Valley agencies.
-The state's historic drought condition and lower than normal reservoir levels are the reasoning behind CDWR's decision.
-Ordinarily, DWA requests State Water Project surplus water under the Turn-Back Water Pool Program (Pool A and Pool B) in March of each year, but with no Table A allocations for 2014 there will be no surplus water available.
-It is possible that surplus water may be available to the Coachella Valley agencies for the 2014 calendar year if Table A allocations are increased, although it is unlikely.
-In addition, the actual availability of water under the Yuba River Accord is uncertain for 2014.
+According to current (as of March 2, 2015) projections for 2015, California Department of Water Resources (CDWR) will deliver 20% of Table A water allocation requests, resulting in deliveries of 38,820 AF of Table A water to the Coachella Valley agencies.
+The state's historic drought condition and lower than normal reservoir levels have been the cause of lower allocations delivered from CDWR in the last two calendar years.
+Ordinarily, DWA requests State Water Project surplus water under the Turn-Back Water Pool Program (Pool A and Pool B) in March of each year, but it is currently unknown if any surplus water will be made available.
+In addition, the availability of water under the Yuba River Accord is uncertain for 2015.

-The maximum replenishment assessment rate permitted by Desert Water Agency Law for Table A water for the 2014/2015 fiscal year is \$159.49/AF.
-The \$159.49 rate is based on estimated Applicable State Water Project Charges of \$7,811,771 see Table 3 for DWA applicable charges for 2014 and 2015) and estimated combined assessable production of 48,980 AF for the Whitewater River and Mission Creek Subbasins (38,900 AF within the Whitewater River Subbasin and 10,080 AF within the Mission Creek Subbasin).
+The maximum replenishment assessment rate permitted by Desert Water Agency Law for Table A water for the 2015/2016 fiscal year is \$164.66/AF.
+The \$164.66 rate is based on estimated Applicable State

+Water Project Charges of \$7,810,013 (see Table 3 for DWA applicable charges for 2015 and 2016) and estimated combined assessable production of 47,430 AF for the Whitewater River and Mission Creek Subbasins (37,510 AF within the Whitewater River Subbasin, 9,680 AF within the Mission Creek Subbasin, and 240 AF within the Garnet Hill Subbasin).

-The effective replenishment assessment rate is based on DWA's estimated State Water Project allocated charges for the current year (based on CDWR's projections for the assessment period) divided by the estimated assessable production for the assessment period (based on the assessable production for the previous calendar year), as set forth in Table 4.
+The effective replenishment assessment rate is based on DWA's estimated State Water Project Allocated Charges for the current year (based on CDWR's projections for the assessment period) divided by the estimated assessable production for the assessment period (based on the assessable production for the previous calendar year), as set forth in Table 4.